 '''

 System.out.print("b for beef, c for chicken ");

 dinnerChoice = (char)System.in.read();

-System.in.read(); System.in.read();
+System.in.read();

 }

 '''

 5. Save the file as DinnerEvent.java in the Chapter.11 folder on your Student Disk, and then compile it.

 Now you can modify the UseSimpleEvent program so that it creates a DinnerEvent as well as a plain Event.